SloboData/aws-ckan/2.10/installation.md

 # Installing CKAN 2.10 on AWS EC2 Ubuntu

 AWS Ubuntu comes with preinstalled Python 3.10 which is supported by CKAN 2.10.
-So we can directly install CKAN 2.10 without installing pyenv and python 3.9.19.
+So we can directly install CKAN 2.10 without installing pyenv or specific python version.

 ## Prerequisites